-Lidar data was used to verify the near-shore regions of OPR-O112-RA-08.
+Lidar data was used to verify the near-shore regions of OPR-O190-RA-08.
 Tenix LADS, which collected the Lidar data, also provided NOAA with a series of files in HOB format for each of their surveys.
 Although additional HOB files may be present on a survey by survey basis, each lidar survey included a HOB file of features recommended for further investigation.
 An explanation of the contents of these HOB files follows:

-- Hxxxxx_LI Undetected.hob:

-- Charted features not detected by lidar.

-- There may or may not be enough lidar coverage to confidently disprove the charted feature.

-- Hxxxxx_LI_Extent.hob:
+• Hxxxxx\LI\ Datagap.hob:

+o Areas with few lidar bottom detections, shoaler sounding may exist.

+• Hxxxxx LI Extent.hob:

-- The seaward extent of good lidar coverage.
+o The seaward extent of good lidar coverage.

-- Hxxxxx_LI Features.hob:
+• Hxxxxx LI Features.hob:

-- Any features that were found or confirmed with lidar.
+o Any features that were found or confirmed with lidar.

-- Hxxxxx_LI Investigations.hob:
+• Hxxxxx\LI\ Investigations.hob:

-- Charted items not detected by LIDAR or video.

-- New features where the least depth could not be determined due to spacer returns.

-- Possible new features obscured by kelp.
+- o Charted items not detected by LIDAR or video. - o New features where the least depth could not be determined due to spacer returns. - o Possible new features obscured by kelp.

-Note that there is some overlap between these categories; for instance a "LI Undetected" may also be recommended for further investigation.
+Note that there is some overlap between these two categories; for instance a "LI\Datagap" may also be recommended for further investigation.

-RAINIER was tasked with the following:
+Rainier was tasked with the following:

-- 1. Investigate all features which fall within the survey area, defined as: - Offshore of the seaward-most of the following: - The Navigational Area Limit Line (NALL), defined as the seaward-most of the 4m contour and the buffer line 0.8mm at chart scale offshore of the MHW line (32m in the case of areas covered by chart 17405 and 17406). - The inshore limit of MBES bathymetry necessary for an overlap of approximately one multibeam swath width with "good" LIDAR data. - Any navigationally significant features or areas inshore of these limits, as defined by the FOO and/or CO. - 2.
-AWOIS items: Evaluate all items. - Those items determined to have been adequately covered by LIDAR need not be investigated further.
-(The FOO and/or CO will make this decision.) - Those items which are inshore of the 4m contour or the 0.8mm buffer will be evaluated for navigational significance (as determined by the FOO and/or CO) and investigated as required. - All items offshore of the 4m contour and 0.8mm buffer, and not adequately covered by LIDAR, will be investigated by RAINIER. - Document the disposition of all AWOIS items, whether investigated by RAINIER or not, in the Pydro PSS. - 3.
-LIDAR Investigations: - Investigate features identified by Tenix LADS that are safe to approach. - 4.
+- 1. Investigate all features which fall within the survey area, defined as: - Offshore of the seaward-most of the following: - o The Navigational Area Limit Line (NALL), defined as the seaward-most of the 4m contour and the buffer line 0.8mm at chart scale offshore of the MHW line (32m in the case of areas covered by chart 17405 and 17406).
+In the event that a chart contains insets, the scale of the inset is used to determine the position of the buffer line offshore of the MHW line. - The inshore limit of MBES bathymetry necessary for an overlap of approximately one multibeam swath width with "good" LIDAR data. - Any navigationally significant features or areas inshore of these limits, as defined by the FOO and/or CO.

+2. AWOIS items: Evaluate all items.

+- Those items determined to have been adequately covered by LIDAR need not be investigated further.
+(The FOO and/or CO will make this decision.) - Those items which are inshore of the 4m contour or the 0.8mm buffer will be evaluated for navigational significance (as determined by the FOO and/or CO) and investigated as required. - All items offshore of the 4m contour and 0.8mm buffer, and not adequately covered by LIDAR, will be investigated by Rainier. - Document the disposition of all AWOIS items, whether investigated by Rainier or not, in the Pydro PSS.

+3. LIDAR Investigations:

+- Investigate features identified by Tenix LADS that are safe to approach. - 4.
 All investigations are contingent on safety and significance to navigation

-RAINIER used the following approach to for Lidar feature management:
+Rainier used the following approach to for Lidar feature management: